shravanithouta108/Frames/README.md

 2.Right Frame (F2): Displays the content of the selected page.

+## 👩‍💻 Web Technologies used

+ 1. HTML
+ 2. CSS

 ## 🔧 Setup Instructions

 1. Clone or download the project folder.